juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - integration testing via facade vs REST/message broker etc?
 - enable visibility of public/package private scope in your IDE project explorer (so you can spot the facade immediately)
+- use tmpfs in test containers to speedup tests
 - ...

 ## I like this approach!
 How to convince others to use it?